ChrisYawns/ChrisYawns/README.md

 - 👋 Hi, I’m @ChrisYawns
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development and software engineering
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me ...
+- 📫 How to reach me christianlouisarroyo7@gmail.com

 <!---
 ChrisYawns/ChrisYawns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.